Omarcar22/QOps/README.md

 The project also includes evidence generation for QA artifacts to make the validation process visible and reusable for portfolio presentation.

-## Portfolio positioning

-QOps is a realistic platform inspired by real-world release operations.
-It showcases how a team can manage software delivery responsibilities across multiple domains: engineering, deployment, environment management, operational governance, and automated validation.

-It was built to demonstrate not only application development skills, but also product thinking, system design, automation discipline, and a strong focus on quality engineering.

 ## Project status